appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/create-js-module.md

-3. Create a datasource within this JS module to pass query data.
+3. Create a datasource within this JS module.

 <dd>